-Specific studies on the attribution of observed climatic trends in the tropical Andes to anthropogenic emissions hardly exist so far.
+Specific studies on the attribution of observed climatic trends in the tropical Andes to anthropogenic emissions so far hardly exist.
 Global-scale attribution studies and assessments, however, have considered the broader Andes and Pacific coastal region.
-(Bindoff et al, 2013; Jones et al., 2013) show that temperature changes in this region are broadly in line with climate model

-- 175 runs including anthropogenic forcing and clearly deviate from model runs with natural forcing only.
-Further research has analyzed the observational temperature and precipitation record of the region over the past decades and the link to phenomena of climatic variability such as the El Niño Southern Oscillation (ENSO) (Heidinger et al., 2018; Vuille et al., 2008).
-(Schauwecker et al., 2014; Vuille et al., 2015) concur in that temperatures in the Andes of Peru, including the Cordillera Blanca, have increased since the beginning of the observational record in the 1960s at rates of about 0.2 to 0.3°C per decade, with - 180 reduced warming rates during the last ca. 30 years (~0.1°C per decade).
-While ENSO and the Pacific Decadal Oscillation (PDO) exert an important influence on an interannual or decadal scale, anthropogenic radiative forcing has been identified as the most likely cause of the longer term warming (Vuille et al., 2015).
+Bindoff et al. (2013) and Jones et al. (2013) show that temperature changes in this region are broadly in line with climate model runs that include anthropogenic forcing and clearly deviate from model runs with natural forcing only.
+Further research has analyzed the observational temperature and precipitation record of the region over the past few decades, as well as the link to phenomena of climatic variability such as the El Niño-Southern Oscillation (ENSO) (Heidinger et al., 2018; Vuille et al., 2008).
+Schauwecker et al. (2014) and Vuille et al. (2015) concur that temperatures in the Andes of Peru, including the Cordillera Blanca, have increased since the beginning of the observational record in the 1960s at rates of about 0.2 to 0.3 °C per decade, with reduced warming rates during the last ca. 30 years ( $\sim 0.1 \,^{\circ}$ C per decade).

+While ENSO and the Pacific Decadal Oscillation (PDO) exert an important influence on an interannual or decadal scale, anthropogenic radiative forcing has been identified as the most likely cause of the longer-term warming (Vuille et al., 2015).

 We proceed along the impact cascade (Fig. 4) with glaciers.
-Glaciers are closely coupled to the climate system, but surprisingly, there exist only very few studies worldwide that explicitly attribute glacier change to anthropogenic climate change.
-If we - 185 revisit glacier decay in the Cordillera Blanca, including the Palcacocha area, we find a phase of rather strong glacier retreat in the late 19th century, followed by a slow-down in the early 20th century with small advances in the 1920s (Kinzl, 1969).
-Later, a period of strong glacier shrinkage in the 1930s and 1940s led to a phase of slow retreat in the 1950s to 1970s, eventually followed by very marked glacier loss since the late 1970s until present (Georges, 2004; Hastenrath and Ames, 1995; Kaser and Georges, 1997; Rabatel et al., 2013).
-The continuous mass loss since the late 1970s was enhanced (or reduced) by - 190 variations of the Pacific sea surface temperatures, and El Niño and La Niña phases, respectively, with ENSO exerting a significant effect on Andean glaciers on interannual time scales.
-The long-term glacier shrinking trend, however, cannot be explained by ENSO-related variability (Schauwecker et al., 2014; Vuille et al., 2015), and therefore climate change clearly plays a significant role.
-This is also reinforced by the IPCC who attributed glacier retreat in the Andes to climate change with very high confidence (Magrin et al., 2014). - 195 A global-scale study finds that more than two thirds of the 1991-2010 global glacier mass loss is due to anthropogenic forcing, while for tropical regions (including the Cordillera Blanca) an anthropogenic signal in observed glacier mass loss of recent decades is detectable with high confidence (Marzeion et al., 2014).
-A new study, however, focusing specifically on Palcaraju glacier (the glacier driving the growth of Lake Palcacocha) concludes that close to 100% of the observed temperature trend of 1.3°C warming since 1880 can be attributed to anthropogenic climate change, and that the glacier's retreat is entirely - 200 attributable to the observed temperature trend (Stuart-Smith et al., 2020).
+Glaciers are closely coupled to the climate system, but surprisingly only very few studies that explicitly attribute glacier change to anthropogenic climate change exist worldwide.
+If we revisit glacier decay in the Cordillera Blanca, including the Palcacocha area, we find a phase of rather strong glacier retreat in the late 19th century, followed by a slowdown in the early 20th century with small advances in the 1920s (Kinzl, 1969).
+Later, a period of strong glacier shrinkage in the 1930s and 1940s led to a phase of slow retreat in the 1950s to 1970s, eventually followed by very marked glacier loss since the late 1970s up to the present (Georges, 2004; Hastenrath and Ames, 1995; Kaser and Georges, 1997; Rabatel et al., 2013).
+The continuous mass loss since the late 1970s was enhanced (or reduced) by variations in the Pacific sea surface temperatures and El Niño-La Niña phases, respectively, with ENSO exerting a significant effect on Andean glaciers on interannual timescales.
+The long-term glacier-shrinking trend, however, cannot be explained by ENSO-related variability (Schauwecker et al., 2014; Vuille et al., 2015), and therefore climate change clearly plays a significant role.
+This is also reinforced by the IPCC, who attributed glacier retreat in the Andes to climate change with very high confidence (Magrin et al., 2014).

+A global-scale study finds that more than two-thirds of the 1991-2010 global glacier mass loss is due to anthropogenic forcing, while for tropical regions (including the Cordillera Blanca) an anthropogenic signal in observed glacier mass loss of recent decades is detectable with high confidence (Marzeion et al., 2014).
+A new study, however, focusing specifically on Palcaraju glacier (the glacier driving the growth of lake Palcacocha), concludes that close to 100 % of the observed temperature trend of $1.3 \,^{\circ}$ C warming since 1880 can be attributed to anthropogenic climate change and that the glacier's retreat is entirely attributable to the observed temperature trend (Stuart-Smith et al., 2020).